towerscripter1386/InstanceBuilder/Guide.md

    };
 }
 ```
 It will run in deferred mode.
-Which is on the next frame.
+Which is at the end of the current execution point.

 # `_count`
-you can specify the amount of individual instances to create through `_count`:
+You can specify the amount of individual instances to create through `_count`:
 ```luau
 local example = { Name = "PartStorage";
    Type = "Folder";